 Stress, as a crude definition, is conceptualized as an imbalance between a demand, and the resources to handle demand, that are commonly manifested by psycho-physiological arousal (hormonal and neural).

 This imbalance fatigues the body and result in a strain on the system, thus leading to malfunctioning and dis-ease in the body.
 For decades, chiropractors have been emphasizing the importance of the various types of stressors contributed to our health and well being.

-Researches showed that stress is most frequently reported precipitant in headache attack, with more than 90% of patients claimed that stress affects at lease some degree of their headache.
+Researches showed that stress is most frequently reported precipitant in headache attack, with more than 90% of patients claimed that stress affects at least some degree of their headache.

 Stress does not only contribute to headache disorder in those predisposed individuals, but also trigger or worsen individual headache episodes in those with headache, and exacerbate the progression of a headache disorder, from an episodic to chronic condition.

 - Visit a chiropractor.